-Alexandria turns controversy into opportunity by teaching the history of Confederate namesakes
+Alexandria turns controversy into opportunity by teaching students the racist history behind school names

 Her newly acquired knowledge makes her feel a bit “uncomfortable” at school, Aaliyah said.

-But she’d rather know about Williams, and feel icky, than continue oblivious.
+But she’d rather know about Williams, and feel icky, than continue obliviously.

 “It’s better to be informed,” Aaliyah said.
 “Maybe Alexandria isn’t as liberal and progressive as we thought it was.
 Being a bit uncomfortable may not be what people want, but I think it’s necessary in order to move forward as a community.”

-Houston, the fourth-grade teacher, was a little concerned ahead of her first lesson on Maury, precisely because the topic tends to generate strong feelings and at-times awkward discussions.
+Houston, the fourth-grade teacher, was a little concerned ahead of her first lesson on Maury, precisely because the topic tends to generate strong feelings and at times awkward discussions.
 She was most worried about pushback from parents — but discovered that many mothers and fathers are supportive, with one dad even emailing to thank her for handling a sensitive issue so well.

-She has been careful to proceed deliberately, and remain open to all perspectives.
-She asked the class to watch a 3-minute 41-second video about Matthew Maury, produced by Alexandria school officials, and jot down notes.
+She has been careful to proceed deliberately and remain open to all perspectives.
+She asked the class to watch a 3 minute 41 second video about Matthew Maury, produced by Alexandria school officials, and jot down notes.
 The video explains his accomplishments, including how he helped make the sea safer for navigation, but also less positive aspects of his past, such as his service in the Confederate army — where he found ways to boost the effectiveness of underwater torpedoes.

 “After the war, Maury left England for Mexico,” the video states.
 “He tried to persuade other former Confederates, including Robert E. Lee, to immigrate to Mexico and form a new Virginia that would salvage the attributes of the South’s plantation society, especially the exploitation of unfree, non-White labor.”